LailinXu/hepstat-tutorial/README.md

 * Create the HypoTestInverter class and configure it
 * Compute the CLs upper limits using the asymptotic formula
 * Compute the CLs upper limits using the frequentist method (time consuming)

+#### Homework (Optional)
+Use the workspaces created from [Build a workspace using histograms](Stats/hepstat_tutorial_histfactory_hists.py.nbconvert.ipynb):
+ * Plot the p0 scan as a function of the signal mass
+ * Plot the CLs upper limits as a function of the signal mass